HsuShihHsueh/Colab_Deepchem-and-Bioinformatics/README.md

 This repository is temp for the code on colab.

-The contents are from DeepLearningLifeSciences, Developing Bioinformatics Computer Skills, or From Internet
+The contents are from
 <a href="https://github.com/deepchem/DeepLearningLifeSciences">DeepLearningLifeSciences</a>
+, Developing Bioinformatics Computer Skills, or From Internet